yinon-gold/mlops-dtu-project/reports/README.md

 > *... .
 In particular for our ..., we used ... .An example of a triggered workflow can be seen here: <weblink>*
 >
 > Answer:
+In this setup, every 'push' to the code repository initiates two actions.

+Firstly, a linting program is triggered.
+Linting is a static code analysis tool that checks the source code for potential errors, bugs, stylistic errors, and suspicious constructs.
+This helps maintain the code's quality, readability, and adherence to coding standards, thus reducing the likelihood of errors or bugs slipping into the production code.

+Secondly, the "Get Runs From Weights & Biases" action is initiated.
+Weights & Biases (WandB) is a tool used for tracking and visualizing machine learning experiments.
+This action queries your WandB project for runs that match the commit SHA (a unique identifier for each commit) that triggered the action.
+This allows you to link the specific changes in your code to the corresponding results in your WandB project, enabling a clear and efficient way to track the impact of each code change on the model's performance.
+This CI setup is an effective way to maintain high-quality code and to keep track of how code changes affect model performance

 --- question 11 fill here ---